 - 1. Place the blanket down on the ground. - 2.
 Place one pole near the middle of the blanket. - 3.
 Fold the short end of the blanket over the first pole (pole on right in figure A). - 4.
 Place a second pole one body width from the first pole (Pole on left in figure A). - 5.
-Fold both halves of the blanket over the second pole (figure ${\sf B}$).
+Fold both halves of the blanket over the second pole (figure B).

-Chlorine product Hands and skin Floors, clothes, bedding, equipment.
-Body fluids (Rice Water stool, Diarrhea, Vomit treated in large containers) Final concentration: 0.05% active chlorine Final concentration: 0.5% active chlorine Final concentration: 2% active chlorine.
+1 Chlorine product Hands and skin Floors, clothes, bedding, equipment.
+Body fluids (Rice Water stool, Diarrhea, Vomit treated in large containers) ULLI Final concentration: 0.05% active chlorine Final concentration: 0.5% active chlorine Final concentration: 2% active chlorine.
 Wait at least 2 hours before dumping.
-Household bleach (5% active) 0.1 liters of bleach to 9.9 liters of water (WRITE: 0.05%) 1 liter of bleach mixed with 10 liters of water (WRITE: 0.5%) 1 liter of bleach mixed with 1 liters of bleach mixed with 6 10 liters of water (WRITE: 0.5%) (WRITE: 2%) Household bleach (30% active chlorine) Add 16 grams or 1 16 grams or 1 tat tablespoon to 10 liters of to 1 liter of water water (WRITE: 0.5%) 16 grams or 1 tablespoon to 1 liter of water (WRITE: 0.5%) 64 grams or 4 tablespoons to 1 liter of water (WRITE: 2%) Calcium hypochlorite powder or chlorine granules (70% active chlorine) 7 grams or 1⁄2 a 7 grams or 1⁄2 a ta tablespoon to 10 liters of to 1 liter of water water (WRITE: 0.05%) (WRITE: 0.5%) 7 grams or 1⁄2 a tablespoon to 1 liter of water (WRITE: 0.5%) 7 grams or 1⁄2 a tablespoon 28 grams or 2 tablespoons to 1 liter of water (WRITE: 0.5%) (WRITE: 2%)

-Note that if chlorine is limited, body fluids can be treated with a final concentration of 0.5% chlorine, but the fluids must be held and occasionally stirred for at least 6 HOURS before dumping.
+DLAIA Household bleach (5% active) 0.1 liters of bleach to 9.9 liters of water (WRITE: 0.05%) 1 liter of bleach mixed with 10 liters of water (WRITE: 0.5%) 4 liters of bleach mixed with 6 liters of water (WRITE: 2%) CHOLL Household bleach (30% active chlorine) Add 16 grams or 1 tablespoon to 10 liters of water (WRITE: 0.05%) 16 grams or 1 tablespoon to 1 liter of water (WRITE: 0.5%) 64 grams or 4 tablespoons to 1 liter of water (WRITE: 2%) Calcium hypochlorite powder or chlorine granules (70% active chlorine) 7 grams or 1⁄2 a tablespoon to 10 liters of water (WRITE: 0.05%) 7 grams or 1⁄2 a tablespoon to 1 liter of water (WRITE: 0.5%) 28 grams or 2 tablespoons to 1 liter of water (WRITE: 2%) SINGLLL ALWAYS label the soluti Note that if chlorine is I the fluids must be held an ALWAYS label the solutions with a permanent marker.
+Note that if chlorine is limited, body fluids can be trea ne fluids must be held and occasionally stirred for at le ALWAYS label the solutions with a permanent marker.
+Note that if chlorine is limited, body fluids can be treated with a final concentration of the fluids must be held and occasionally stirred for at least 6 HOURS before dumping ALWAYS label the solutions with a permanent marker.
+Note that if chlorine is limited, body fluids can be treated with a final concentration of 0.5% chlorine, but the fluids must be held and occasionally stirred for at least 6 HOURS before dumping. -00/0 0 ducation of Patient Caretaker (Family Member): Caretaker (Family I Member):